Java

 }

-Remember that overriding these methods is only needed when you want “value semantics.”
-Often you will never need value-based comparison and you won’t be storing items in sets, or even printing their contents.
+Overriding these methods is only needed when you want “value semantics.”
+Usually, you will never need value-based comparison and you won’t be storing items in sets, or even printing their contents.
 But when you do, you will need these methods overridden.
-Generally you have to write these methods on your own but not always!
-You can often use records.
+Fortunately, there is a way to get value-based equality, hash code generation, and printing auto-generated, provided you accept (as you probably should) immutability.
+You can use records.

 Records